Xenon-Xu/Xenon-Xu/README.md

-I am a PhD student at B, with a strong passion for Computer Science and its applications in Integrated Circuits.
+I am a PhD student at Fudan University, with a strong passion for Computer Science and its applications in Integrated Circuits.
 My research interests span across several domains, including:

  - **Computer Vision**: Exploring advanced techniques for image processing and analysis.
  - **Integrated Circuits**: Focusing on the intersection of software and hardware for efficient and scalable solutions.